 How often do you get to nonchalantly hold bones that are possibly millions of years old?

 All the descriptions are in Lao and French, leaving English readers to admire bone fragments without any context.
 There are also a range of fossils and rare stones, even some amusing toy shop figurines, cut outs and models to fill up the glass cases.

-The museum also houses a few other maps showing where bones and relics have been dug up.
-The last dig was in 1999-2000, led by a French team.
-But as the curator lamented the French have gone and left many holes but no money.
+The museum houses a few other maps showing where bones and relics have been dug up.
+The last dig was led by a French team in 1999-2000.
+The curator lamented the French have gone and left many holes but no money.
 Much is still to be unearthed in the province.